Resilience Ed

 • Grant approval.

-• A staff liaison (e.g., counselor) to coordinate.
+• A staff liaison (e.g., VP, Dean or counselor) to coordinate.

 • Obtain parent consent for their student to attend (e.g., surveys, emails, announcements).